OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Experiments

 \textbf{Metrics.} We employ a commonly used 3D instance segmentation metric, average precision (AP).
 AP scores are evaluated at mask overlap thresholds of $50\%$ and $25\%$, and averaged over the overlap range of $[0.5:0.95:0.05]$ following the evaluation scheme from ScanNet \citep{scannet}.
 Computation of the metrics requires each mask to be assigned a prediction confidence score.
 We assign a prediction confidence score of $1.0$ for each predicted mask in our experiments.

 \textbf{\name{} implementation details}.
-We use posed RGB-depth pairs from the validation set of the ScanNet dataset, and we process the RGB-D sequences at a frame rate of $3 Hz$.
+We use posed RGB-depth pairs for both the ScanNet200 and Replica datasets, and we process 1 frame in every 10 frames in the RGB-D sequences.
 In order to compute image features on the mask-crops, we use CLIP \citep{clip} visual encoder from the ViT-L/14 model pre-trained at a 336 pixel resolution, which has a feature dimensionality of 768.
 For the visibility score computation, we use $k_{threshold}=0.2$, and for top-view selection we use $k_{view}=5$.
 In all experiments with multi-scale crops, we use $L=3$ levels.
 In the 2D mask selection algorithm based on SAM \cite{segmentanything}, we repeat the process for $k_{rounds} = 10$ rounds, and sample $k_{sample}=5$ points at each iteration.
-For the class-agnostic mask proposal, we use the Mask3D \cite{mask3d} model trained on ScanNet200 instances, and exclusively use the instance mask heatmaps.
+For the class-agnostic mask proposals, we use the Mask3D \cite{mask3d} model trained on ScanNet200 instances, and exclusively use the predicted binary instance masks in our pipeline.
 We do not filter any instance mask proposals, and run DBSCAN \cite{dbscan} to obtain spatially contiguous clusters, breaking down masks into smaller new masks when necessary.
 This process results in a varying number of mask proposals for each scene.
 For further implementation details about \name{}, please refer to Appendix~\ref{sec:algo_det}.
-Computation of the mask-features of a ScanNet scene on a single GPU takes on average 2-5 minutes depending on the number of mask proposals and number of frames in the RGB-D sequence.
+Computation of the mask-features of a ScanNet scene on a single GPU takes 5-10~minutes depending on the number of mask proposals and number of frames in the RGB-D sequence.
+Note that once the per-mask features of the scene are computed, objects can be queried in real-time ($\sim1$-$2$ ms) with arbitrary open-vocabulary queries.

 \textbf{Methods in comparison.} We compare with Mask3D \citep{mask3d}, which is the current state-of-the-art on the ScanNet200 3D instance segmentation benchmark.
-We additionally compare against recent open-vocabulary 3D scene understanding model variants (2D-fusion, 3D distill, 2D/3D ensemble) from OpenScene \citep{openscene}.
-As the output from OpenScene is a per-point task-agnostic feature representation, we have to adapt it for the instance-segmentation task using our class-agnostic masks.
-We aggregate per-mask features from OpenScene by average-pooling per-point features for each point in a given instance mask (please refer to Appendix~\ref{sec:baseline_det} for further details).
+We also compare against recent open-vocabulary 3D scene understanding model variants (2D Fusion, 3D Distill, 2D/3D Ensemble) from OpenScene \citep{openscene}.
+Note that since OpenScene only generates a per-point feature vector (without any per-instance aggregation), it is not possible to directly compare it with our method.
+To address this, we extended OpenScene by averaging its per-point features within each instance mask generated by our mask module (see Appendix~\ref{sec:baseline_det} for more details).